manumendiolar/IMPIT_shiny/helpfiles/source_epi_generate_help.md

-To generate episodes you need to take into account the following:
+This provides a definition of episodes based on the threshold-crossing indices.
+To start generating episodes you need to:

 * First, choose if you want to generate episodes above or below certain threshold.
-If above then tick up-episode checkbox.
-If below tick down-episodes checkbox.
+If above, tick up-episode checkbox.
+If below, tick down-episodes checkbox.
 * Second, enter a value for the threshold.
-* Thirdly, enter a value for the minimum duration for each episode.
+* Thirdly, enter a value for the minimum duration of episodes (by default it is 1)for each episode.
+Minimum duration means, minimum consecutive values above or below the threshold.
 * Finally, check yes or no for Timing to be accounted.
 If you tick yes you'll have to provide a day and month for both start and end of the special season of Timing.

 * This app generates a list of episodes with the following format: